Franklin Delano Floyd: Kidnapping of Michael Anthony Hughes

-Following Suzanne's death, Floyd put his son Michael into foster care and left the state.
+Following Suzanne's death, Floyd put her son Michael into foster care and left the state.
 Michael's foster parents told authorities the boy had limited muscle control, was non-verbal, and often experienced hysterical behavior when he first arrived at their home, but he had made remarkable progress.
 In 1994, they began adoption proceedings.

 Six months after Michael was placed in foster care, Floyd was arrested on a parole violation.
 As part of the adoption process, Michael's DNA was compared to Floyd's to establish paternity.
 At that time, it was determined Floyd was not Michael's biological father.
 When Floyd was released from jail, he attempted to regain custody of Michael.
 Based on his criminal record and the discovery that he had no biological relation, his request was denied.

 On September 12, 1994, Michael was in the first grade at Indian Meridian Elementary School in Choctaw, Oklahoma.
-Floyd walked into the school and forced Principal James Davis to take him to Michael's classroom at gunpoint.
+Floyd walked into the school and forced Principal James Davis, at gunpoint, to take him to Michael's classroom.
 Floyd then forced Michael and Davis into his pickup truck.
 Floyd forced Davis out of the truck in a wooded area, handcuffed him to a tree, and sped off with Michael.
 The principal survived the abduction and was rescued.

 Two months later, Floyd was arrested in Louisville, Kentucky.
-Michael was not with him and has not been seen since.
-Authorities have received conflicting reports as to what has happened to Michael.
-Some witness statements detail alleged confessions by Floyd regarding Michael's death.
+Michael was not with him and was never seen again.
+Authorities received conflicting reports as to what had happened to Michael.
+Some witness statements detailed alleged confessions by Floyd regarding Michael's death.
 According to these reports, Floyd reportedly told his sister and others that he drowned the child in a motel bathtub in Georgia shortly after the kidnapping.
 Another person claimed he saw Floyd bury Michael's body in a cemetery.
 Still other sources reported that Floyd had stated that Michael was still alive and safe, although Floyd had refused to disclose the boy's exact location or who was caring for him.
-In a 2015 interview with the FBI, Floyd admitted to killing Michael the same day of the kidnapping by shooting him twice in the back of the head.
+In a 2014 interview with the FBI, Floyd finally admitted to killing Michael on the same September 1994 day of the kidnapping, shooting him twice in the back of the head.